Eluinhost/TeamspeakAuth/docs/UPDATE.md

 ### Prebuilt versions

-You will have to download the new version zip/tar.gz to another folder as overwriting may not be safe to do.
+You may have to download the new version zip/tar.gz to another folder and install again as just overwriting may not be safe to do.

 ### Both

-Run the following:
+You will need to at least run the following 2 commands:

+`php console/console.php clean` - Removes the entire application cache

 `php console/console.php config:update` - Build a new config.yml from the config.yml.dist